Understanding Your Cycle

 - Hormonal IUD (Mirena®)

 Your ovulation is a healthy and normal process, not an illness to be cured or suppressed with drugs.
-The effects on your body of blocking ovulation go far beyond just preventing pregnancy.
-Studies show how it impacts you and your relationships:
+Blocking ovulation produces effects that go far beyond just preventing pregnancy.
+Studies show how it impacts you and your relationships.

-- Women on birth control give up the invisible power of their natural pheromones to attract men.
+Women on birth control give up the invisible power of their natural pheromones to attract men.
 One research study showed that men find even supermodels on hormonal contraceptives such as the Pill less attractive than average women who are naturally ovulating.
 In fact, a woman’s physical attractiveness actually increases at the time of ovulation.
-Another study showed that women who were ovulating even earned much higher tips at their jobs than those who weren’t (just saying).
+A study from the University of New Mexico’s psychology department showed that women who were ovulating even earned much higher tips at their jobs than those who weren’t.
 This video documents this interesting phenomenon.

 The good news is that blocking ovulation isn’t necessary to avoid pregnancy when you know how to read your body’s clear signs of fertility.